Is there anything more soothing for the body and soul than the big blue sky and summer vibes highlighted by the glow of natures sounds and smells?

 #1.
 Visit Castello Scaligero

-The Castello Scaligero, a 13th-century castle, is towns main attraction.
+The Castello Scaligero, a 13th-century castle, is the towns main attraction.
 It is open to visitors and hosts a museum of Natural History of Mount Baldo and Lake Garda, and you can even book it as your wedding venue.

 The Castello Castle is a place from a fairy-tale, after watching the beautiful sunrise and misty mountains behind it, we walked around the paved trail, listened to singing birds and smelled blooming flowers.